About

 Kathryn's Bio

 Her documentary film with Paul Awad, BICENTENNIAL BONSAI: EMISSARIES OF PEACE, won the Utopian Vision Award (2021 Utopia Film Festival) and Best Documentary Short (2022 Arlington International Film Festival).
+The film made its broadcast premiere on Maryland Public Television in 2024.

 She is the co-writer/producer of the feature crime drama, A SAVAGE NATURE, released and distributed by Gravitas Ventures.
 The film won Best Feature Drama – French Independent Film Festival, Best Thriller – Washington Film Festival, Best Feature Film – New Cinema-Lisbon Monthly Film Festival, Grand Prize Thriller Award – Hollywood Screenplay Contest, and Best Actress (Joanna Whicker) – Los Angeles Crime and Horror Film Festival and screened at numerous festivals in 2020-2021.
 For more information about the film, visit http://savagenaturemovie.com/